eoleedi/TimeTree-Exporter/README.md

 (The .ics file can then be imported into other calendar apps such as Google Calendar, Apple Calendar, Outlook Calendar, etc.)

 # Usage

+First, download the timetree data manually and put it in the responses folder(see below)

+## Method 1: Pip
+1. Install the package `pip3 install timetree-exporter`
+2. Run `timetree-exporter <path-to-responses-folder>`
+3. A timetree.ics file will be generated in the same directory, then you can import it to your calendar app.

+## Method 2: Cloning the repository
-1. Clone the repository `git clone`
+1. Clone the repository `git clone https://github.com/eoleedi/TimeTree-exporter.git`
 2. Change the directory to the project folder `cd TimeTree-exporter`
-3. Download the timetree data manually and put it in the responses folder(see below)
-4. Install the requirements `pip3 install -r requirements.txt`
+3. Install the requirements `pip3 install -r requirements.txt`
-5. Run `python3 -m timetree_exporter responses`
+4. Run `python3 -m timetree_exporter responses`
-6. A timetree.ics file will be generated in the same directory, then you can import it to your calendar app.
+5. A timetree.ics file will be generated in the same directory, then you can import it to your calendar app.
-## Advanced Usage
-You can also specify the output file name by running `python3 -m timetree_exporter -o <output_file_name>.ics`
-## Recommendation
-You are recommended to import the ics file into a separate calendar (take google calendar as an example) as if anything goes wrong, you can just delete the calendar and reimport it.

 ## How to download timetree data
 1. Go to [https://timetreeapp.com/signin](https://timetreeapp.com/signin)
 2. Open the developer tools before logging in